nhoggatt/CS-437-Project--ASP-/README.md

-CS-437-Project--ASP-
+CS-437-Project--ASP
 ====================

 For CS 437.
-The project is Aquatic Scouting Probe
+The project is Aquatic Scouting Probe.